NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 ## If a user has been added to multiple organisations after 16 December 2024

-Each time they log in, they will see a screen listing all the organisations they’ve been added to.
+Each time they log in, they will see a screen listing all the organisations they’re currently associated with.
 They then have to select the relevant organisation.

 To switch organisations, they need to log out, log back in and select a new organisation.